 Founded by Nick Fitzgerald in 2017, TP started out as a pop-up food outfit, cooking at festivals like Meatopia and residencies around the world, including Berlin, Portugal and Mexico City (where, incidentally, he used to work – in the kitchens of the internationally renowned Pujol).
-Five years on, Nick’s landed a permanent taqueria where he and the team serve up dishes to go, from a stall in Borough Market’s street food village.
+Five years on, Nick’s landed a permanent taqueria where he and the team serve up some of the finest tacos in London, from a stall in Borough Market Kitchen.

 Ben Pickles Photography

 The secrets to Taco Padre’s success are twofold:

 - They make tacos, one of the most delicious foodstuffs known to man; and

 The meat that goes into their dishes doesn’t simply arrive in convenient little chunks.
 At the start of the week, whole carcasses are delivered to their Borough Market taqueria, where the team skilfully butcher them (ensuring as little as possible goes to waste), before marinading and slow-cooking the cuts for days on end.
 It goes without saying, of course, that all those rubs, sauces and marinades are made in-house, too (and luckily, you can buy a bottle or two to take away with you).